Gathering Dreams

 32. Compare, compare, compare

-I started doing this about 5 years ago, and I managed to save over 50% on my utility bill (that was over $500)!
-I now set a calendar reminder every year to let me know when my contracts are up and to shop around again for the best deal.
+I started doing this five years ago, saving over 50% on my utility bill (over $500)!
+I now set a calendar reminder every year to know when my contracts are up and shop around again for the best deal.

 33. Drive a used car (or get rid of it entirely!)